There are currently no open calls at this time.

 View our Exhibition Archives to see past exhibitions and artists selected at AAC.

 SUBMISSION INFO: Image(s) and specifications of work (Title, Year, Medium, Dimensions, Price) for 6-10 works, a bio, and an artist statement.

-Photos: Heather Ujiie, Christina Orthwein
+Pictured: Heather Ujiie, Christina Orthwein

 AMERICA, THE WORLD

 Juried Photo Exhibition | June 15 – July 27

 The U.S., more than any other nation, is a melting pot of different cultures.
 Our modern America was born out of diverse immigration, and has continued to be a destination and safe haven for many in countries all across the globe to settle themselves and their families.
 There’s a feeling of belonging to one’s own tribe–ethnic, religious, or otherwise–as well as being a part of the overall fabric of America, stitched together by core beliefs of freedom, opportunity, and equality.
 This diversity of ideas and cultures has been what makes this country extraordinary, inspiring, different, and beautiful, even as we struggle with the division and conflict they have wrought.

 Abington Art Center invites artists to submit their photography that responds to or incorporates this theme.
 This exhibition will run this summer concurrently to our annual World Music Concert Series as well as a planned Weaving Public Threads community talk focused around the topic of immigration.